gagneurlab/absplice/README.md

 ## Output

-Output of AbSplice is an tabular data which contains following columns:
+The output of AbSplice is tabular data which contains the following columns:

 |     ID     | Column | Description |